Uplands School

 We were delighted to welcome Roy Perrett to Uplands from Down Syndrome Workfit.
 Roy gave an inspiring presentation about young people with a diagnosis of Down Syndrome whom he had supported into successful work placements and enabled the employer to effectively help them.
 There are so many exciting jobs out there!

-If you are interested to find out more, please visit: https://www.dsworkfit.org.uk/ or contact Claire, our Deputy Head, cowens@uplandsschool.org.uk
+If you are interested to find out more, please visit: https://www.dsworkfit.org.uk/ or contact Claire, Head of Sixth Form, cowens@uplandsschool.org.uk

 Employer Feedback